syncfusion-content/windowsforms-docs/WindowsForms/QTP/Getting-Started.md

    In the Results Location tab, two options are provided:

-   * New run results folder: Allows the results of the test to be written to the location mentioned in the text box below it.
+   * New run results folder: Allows the results of the test to be written to the location mentioned in the text box after it.
-   * Temporary run results folder (overwrites any existing temporary results) - Allows the results to be stored in the temporary location.
+   * Temporary run results folder, overwrites any existing temporary results, allows the results to be stored in the temporary location.